chkla/NLP2CSS-Tutorial/README.md

 * Sebastian Ruder (2021): Recent Advances in Language Model Fine-tuning [[Link](https://ruder.io/recent-advances-lm-fine-tuning/)]

 _____
-_Note: Don't hesitate to send us a message, if something something is broken or if you have further questions._
+_Note: Don't hesitate to send us a message, if something is broken or if you have further questions._